 Last week, after winning the Mexican Death Match against Mance Warner, LA Park and Promociones Dorado were slated for an interview.
 However, they were interrupted by Warner who wasn’t finished fighting yet.
 Despite his toughness, that couldn’t help him in the numbers game.
 Warner was beaten down by all members of Promociones Dorado.
 Next, we see a promo sent in by Myron Reed.
 He’s accepted Teddy Hart’s open challenge for the main event of MLW Fusion.
 Myron also insists that as long as he receives a fair and unbiased official, he will walk away as the new champion.
 Up next we have another match though, with Air Wolf making his MLW debut.

 Air Wolf, a student of The Academy in Minnesota, trained under names like Shawn Daivari, Ken Anderson, and Molly Holly.
 He’s made some waves across the indies in his home state, as well as promotions like CHIKARA.
 At just 19 years of age, Air Wolf has a bright future ahead and now he’s gained nationwide exposure with MLW.
 Ricky Martinez is, of course, presented and accompanied by the empresaria herself, Salina de la Renta.
 Air Wolf had control of the match in the opening moments, keeping Martinez off of his usual game.
 However, Martinez’s experience combined with the distraction of Salina de la Renta allowed El Sicario to knock the youngster off his game.
 The end would come for Air Wolf after Ricky Martinez hit a pop-up knee strike to the jaw.
-Despite losing, Air Wolf had a great first showing on MLW Fusion.
+Despite losing, Air Wolf had a great first showing on MLW Fusion for Episode 51.

 Next, we see an intimidating video package for Jacob Fatu of CONTRA Unit.
 CONTRA stands for “Crusaders of Nihilistic Terror Revolution Armada.”
 Fatu states decisively that they will “salt the earth with the ashes of our enemies.”
 Clearly, they are not mindless killing machines, they are calculating ones.
 Next, we go to the back, where we find The Dynasty.
 Alexander Hammerstone, the muscle man of the team, cuts a promo on the Hart Foundation.
 Rich Bocchini then reminds us of the rules for the Battle Riot match.
 He then announces the new entrants: Avalanche Robert Dreissker, Jimmy Yuta, Rey Horus, Kotto Brazil, Ricky Martinez, Lance Anoa’i, Myron Reed, Richard Holliday, Rich Swann, Jordan Oliver, Leo Brien, Michael Patrick, and Dan Severn!
 Yes, Dan “The Beast” Severn, the only triple crown champion in UFC history and pro wrestling legend is in Battle Riot.